 Finally, some of the side characters really stood out to me.
 The vampires that come in later are a breath of fresh air compared to the main witch coven introduced early on, and some of the characters that come into play at the very end completely captivated me.
 Each have their own individual personality traits and they all bring something to the book, serving as much more than just a crutch for the main pair.
 Each back story that was revealed in bits and pieces only made me want to know more about them.
 I would go so far as to say I was sometimes more interested in the side characters than I was in Matthew and Diana, especially when they slipped into a will-they-won’t-they phase for part of the book.

-Overall I liked what Deborah Harkness has done with the supernatural world.
-Despite the negative aspects of A Discovery of Witches, other elements shine through, making me eager to continue the series.
+Overall I liked A Discovery of Witches by Deborah Harkness has done with the supernatural world.
+Despite the negative aspects, other elements shine through, making me eager to continue the series.